Edward Harley, 2nd Earl of Oxford and Earl Mortimer: Political career

 He was MP for Radnor (as his father and paternal grandfather had been before him) from 1711 to 1714, and for Cambridgeshire from 1722 until he succeeded his father in 1724 and entered the House of Lords.
-He was a bibliophile, collector and patron of the arts, and took little interest in public affairs.
+He was a bibliophile, collector and patron of the arts, and otherwise took little interest in public affairs.
 Harley's considerable collection of coins and medals – 520 lots in all – was auctioned by Christopher Cock at his house in the Great Piazza, Covent Garden over six days, from 18 March 1742.

 He extended his father's library and expanded the Harleian Collection, now in the British Library, but a large part of his book collection was acquired by the Danish count Otto Thott, on whose death in 1785 much went to the Royal Library in Copenhagen.
 The department of Manuscripts and Special Collections, The University of Nottingham holds a number of papers relating to the 2nd Earl and the management of his estates in the Portland (London) collection.
 Harley family papers (Pw2Hy) are part of the Portland (Welbeck) Collection.